gogata05/BookStore-ASP.NET-Project-003/README.md

 - Roles

 ### User Roles

 - **Customer**: Upon registration, can shop and pay eBooks
 - **Company**: A customer role change to Company by the admin
 - **Admin**: 1st admin is seeded after than admin can change users role to make admins

 ## Role Details:

 ### Customer Role

 - Can view eBooks and their details
 - Can see its own orders
 - Add books to cart
 - Pay with Stripe Payment

 ### Company Role

 - Company also has the Customer functionality,but i can pay up to 30 days later.

 ### Admin Role

 - Can access Content Management:
 - Create new users
 - Change roles
 - Ban accounts
 - Edit/Delete Category List/Company List and Product List
 - Can see all orders

 ## Seeded Roles logins:

 - Admin: `username: admin@gmail.com`, `password: Chelsea05.`

 ## How to use?

 - 0.Download the repository and extract it to folder
-- 1.Open Bulky.sln with visual studio 2022
+- 1.Open BookStore.sln with visual studio 2022
 - 2.In appsetting.json add your personal "ConnectionStrings"
-- 3.right click on BulkyWeb Project and "Set as Startup Project"
+- 3.right click on BookStoreWeb Project and "Set as Startup Project"
-- 4.In "Package Manager Console" with Default project: "Bulky.DataAccess" type: update database
+- 4.In "Package Manager Console" with Default project: "BookStore.DataAccess" type: update database
 - 5.Ctrl+F5
 - 6.Open Url localhost on your browser: https://localhost:7160/
 - 7.Enjoy!

 ## Used libraries:

     - `Tiny` - for advanced description editor
     - `DataTables` - for advanced tables with pagination,search,sorting ect.
     - `SweetAlerts` - for for cool delete notifications
     - `Toastr` - for notifications
     - `jQuery` - simplifying html and css
     - `bootstrap` - CSS Framework
     - `Stripe` - for Payments